Natural Essential Oil Kitchen and Bathroom Spray Surface Cleaner Recipe

-Add the water, white vinegar and your chosen essential oil blend to your 16 fl. oz. spray bottle.
+Add the water and white vinegar ato your 16 fl. oz. spray bottle.
 Shake well.
 The recipe makes only approx. 15 fl. oz. of cleaner so that you have ample room on the bottle to shake the mixture thoroughly before and during each use.

 For a More Soapy Consistency (Optional)